NMitchem/Spotify-recco-engine/README.md

 ## Usage
 To use this recommendation system:
-1. Provide your Spotify API credentials in the script.
+1. Provide your Spotify API credentials in the script via a .env file.
-2. Run `dataTransform.py` to process the data and generate recommendations.
+2. Run `fileGeneration.py` to scrape song data from some of the top playlist producers on Spotify.
+3. Run `dataTransform.py` and pass in an artist to draw recommendations from.

 ## Contributing
 Contributions to improve the functionality or efficiency of the system are welcome.
 Please adhere to the project's code style and contribute via pull requests.